sammy508/python-Basic/day4/functions.md

 ### Functions

 A function in Python is a block of code that performs a specific task.
 Functions are defined using the `def` keyword and can take inputs, called arguments.
 They are a way to encapsulate and reuse code.
+ The primary responsiblity of function is take a input, perfom required logic and return th eproduced output.

 **Example:**